Last updated: 21 February 2022

-According to the World Health Organization, approximately 1.24 million deaths occurred on the world's roads in 2010.
+According to the World Health Organization, road traffic crashes result in the deaths of approximately 1.3 million people around the world each year and leave between 20 and 50 million people with non-fatal injuries.
 Roads are essential to a business traveller's life.
 It is important to understand the risks, get the facts, and take steps to protect your safety.

 - Road accidents are one of the top five causes of medical evacuations led by International SOS*.

 - In Europe, it is estimated that 60% of work accidents resulting in death are due to road crashes.